hyperevolnet/Terminator/README.md

 ## Updates

-[19-07-2024] If you are improving Terminator, you can contact me to a free idea.
+[19-07-2024] If you are improving Terminator, you can contact me to get a free idea.

 [12-07-2024] Fundamentally reshaping the LLM paradigm is only a small part of the future version.